How Much Does a Breast Lift Cost?

 • How do they handle revision surgery costs, in case you have a complication or any concerns about your results?

-If you don’t have paid time off, that's another potential cost to consider: you’ll need to take at least a week off work for breast lift recovery.
-If your job is physical (especially if you need to lift more than 10 pounds), you may even need a month off.
+If you don’t have paid time off, that's another potential cost to consider: you’ll need to take at least a week off work post-surgery for breast lift recovery.
+If your job is physical (especially if you need to lift more than 10 pounds), you may even need a month off work.

 Does insurance cover breast lift surgery?

-Breast lifts are considered elective cosmetic procedures, which most health insurance plans don’t cover.
+Breast lifts are considered elective cosmetic procedures, so health insurance doesn’t cover them or related complications.

-However, if you have a documented medical condition, you may be able to prove that surgery is medically necessary.
-That could include a congenital breast deformity, like tuberous breasts.
+However, if you have a documented medical condition (like tuberous breasts), you may be able to prove that this plastic surgery procedure is medically necessary and should be covered by insurance.

-If you have overly large, sagging breast tissue, you may be able to get coverage for breast reduction, which could offset some of the cost of a lift if these surgeries are combined in one operation.
+If you have overly large, sagging breast tissue, you may be able to get coverage for breast reduction.
+If these surgeries are combined in one operation, that could offset some of the cost of a lift.

 Is a breast lift worth the money?

 Many who say it was “Worth It” cite perky, proportional, younger-looking breasts.
-Some note that they have a better breast shape, find the scars easy to cover up, and that they now have easier experiences buying clothes, along with more confidence.
+Some note that they have a better breast shape and have easier experiences buying clothes, along with more confidence.

-Among those who found it was “Not Worth It,” many say they have uneven results or had recovery complications, like infections or skin necrosis.
+Among those who found it was “Not Worth It,” many cite uneven results or recovery complications like infections or skin necrosis.

 To help make the most of your investment, choose an experienced, board-certified plastic surgeon and follow their aftercare instructions closely.

-What affects the cost of a breast lift?
+Why the cost of a breast lift varies

 These are the biggest variables that impact the total cost of breast lift surgery.